-With over 10 years of experience and expertise, UMAi Dry brings together the best of old world artisan meat tradition with sophisticated modern technology, making it easy for you to craft delicious dry aged steak, charcuterie, and salumi in the comfort of your own refrigerator.
+With more than 10 years of experience and expertise, UMAi Dry brings together the best of old-world artisan meat tradition with sophisticated modern technology, making it easy for you to craft delicious Dry Aged Steak, Charcuterie, and Salumi in the convenience of your own refrigerator.
 You can learn the art and science of dry aging meat without buying a ton of supplies.

 But steak lovers and steakhouse owners agree that dry aging is the industry standard in achieving superior texture and taste.
 It allows the natural enzymes inside the meat to tenderize and intensify the flavor like a fine wine.

 In 2009, UMAi Dry hit the market with a breathable membrane for dry aging beef and dry curing meat in your home refrigerator.
 (Yes, the one you open several times a day.)
 UMAi Dry® makes it possible for anyone with an adventurous spirit and a typical kitchen fridge to create the Original Slow Food®.

 Unlike the laminated plastic vacuum storage bags you may be used to, UMAi Dry is a moisture- and oxygen-permeable membrane.
 It bonds with the meat’s surface, creating a protected dry aging environment while blocking odors and contamination.